York County License Hearing Guide

 Hardship/Restricted License in South Carolina

-• What You Can Drive For: A restricted license typically limits you to driving to and from work, school, medical appointments, and court-ordered obligations.
+• What You Can Drive For: A restricted license typically allows you to drive to and from work, school, and medical appointments.

 Getting Your License Back